deep-security/tdc-2022-techday-2/challenges/file_storage_security/wording/src/task01.md

 Welcome to your new job – head of security for SudoSingles LLC, creators of the hottest new dating website for techie professionals.
 Today, you’ll protect the company from malware in critical S3 buckets and save a lot of time along the way.

 No spoilers yet, though.
 Your first task is to get acquainted with the product itself.
-Locate the “FSSWebsite” entry in the "Credentials" section below and navigate to that url.
+Locate the “FSSWebsite” entry in the "Credentials" section below and navigate to that URL.

-This url leads to the SudoSingles™’s profile creator, where users can upload their most alluring profile pictures to show to potential mates.
+This URL leads to the SudoSingles™’s profile creator, where users can upload their most alluring profile pictures to show to potential mates.
 Feel free to upload a few images of your own to see how it works.

 To complete this task: please enter the tagline for SudoSingles™ in the box below.